chiragjes/finwiz/src/content/docs/notebooks/capstone_1_md.md

 | 2024-04-04 | 184    | 185.1  | 180    |  180    | 4.16243e+07 |           0 |              0 |

 ## How does a typical ML model work?

-The first step before we dive deep into LSTMs, we need to underestand how a typical machine learning model pipeline works.
-There are three main elements of a machine learning pipeline:
+Before diving into LSTMs, it is important to understand how a typical machine learning model pipeline functions.
+There are three main components:

-1. Data Preprocessing and Feature Engineering
+1. **Data Preprocessing and Feature Engineering**
-2. Initializing and specifying Model Parameters
+2. **Initializing and Specifying Model Parameters**
-3. Training, testing and cross-validating the model Finally, after doing all of that, you can generate Predictions and compare that to real data.
+3. **Training, Testing, and Cross-Validating the Model**

+Finally, predictions are generated and compared to actual data.

-These steps can be further broken down into specific components as we go through the workbook today.
-You need to focus on the importance of each step in the entire model, and what modelling decisions you end up making intutively by choosing one thing over the other.
+These steps will be broken down further throughout this workbook.
+Focus on the importance of each step and the intuitive modeling decisions you make by choosing one method over another.

-# Example 1: Are the numbers too big?
+# Example 1: Are the Numbers Too Big?

-Before we fit our model, we need to preprocess our data.
-LSTMs take windows of a sequence as inputs.
-This means they consider a subset of sequential data points at any given time.
-This approach allows LSTMs to capture temporal relationships within the data.
-For example, imagine an Excel sheet tracking stock prices over time.
-Each row represents a day's worth of data.
-An LSTM might look at a window of 5 rows (days) at a time to predict the price on the 6th day.
+Before fitting our model, we need to preprocess our data.
+LSTMs take windows of a sequence as input.
+This means they consider a subset of sequential data points at any given time, allowing them to capture temporal relationships within the data.

+Imagine an Excel sheet tracking stock prices over time, where each row represents one day's data.
+An LSTM might look at a 5-day window to predict the price on the 6th day.

-In this case, The LSTM looks at a small section of all our stock prices, say 15 days at a time, to guess what the price will be on the 16th day.
-Then, it moves this window one day forward and repeats the process.
-This way, it learns from the past to predict the future, by seeing the patterns that have already appeared and we're assuming that is what will happen in the future.
+In our case, the LSTM considers a 15-day window of stock prices to predict the price on the 16th day.
+Then, the window slides forward by one day, repeating the process.
+In this way, the model learns from past patterns to make future predictions, assuming that historical patterns will repeat.

-It is important to note that in case of univariate data (what we have here), we are solely considering the past prices of a stock to predict its value in the future.
+Its important to note that with univariate data (as we have here), we are only using past prices of a stock to predict its future value.